 To Shower or Not to Shower, That Is the Question

 The thought of how a person (or their partner) may taste or smell has ruined literally hundreds of potential orgasms for many, many people.
-According to a 2019 survey conducted by Vagisil, approximately 58% of respondents (1,000 were surveyed) said that at one point or another they avoided intimacy because they were worried about how they smelled down there.
+According to a 2019 survey conducted by Vagisil, approximately 58% of respondents (1,000 were surveyed) said that at one point or another they avoided intimacy because they were worried about vaginal odor.
 What’s even worse is that 50% of the respondents admitted to foregoing oral sex altogether due to their vaginal scent.

 But, here’s the thing: all vaginas have a scent, all penises have a scent.
 Body parts are scented; they’re supposed to be!
 Unless it smells like a rotting fish or a decaying organism, there’s nothing to worry about.
 Plus, there are several reasons why your smell may change.